socketsupply/components/docs/src/custom.md

 }
 ```

-An important distinction about Tonic, is that it prefers `event delegation` as
-opposed to `indivudual event listeners`.

 The convention of most frameworks is to attach individual event listeners,
-like this `onClick={myHandler()}` or `click=myHandler`, etc. (usually in some
+like this `onClick={myHandler()}` or `click=myHandler`, etc. In a case where
-non-standard way).
-In a case where you have a table with 2000 rows, this will
-create 2000 individual listeners.
+you have a table with 2000 rows, this will create 2000 individual listeners.

-With [event delegation][5], we take advantage of the browser's event model.
+With [event delegation][5], we can attach a single event listener and watch
-Most events "*bubble*".
-This means that a *click* event on a child element
-will be observable from its parent element, and that parent's parent,
-continuing up the document's hierarchy.
-Because of this, we can create fewer
+for interactions on the clild elements of a component.
+With this approach we
-listeners and we don't need to rebind them when the DOM is re-created.
+create fewer listeners and we don't need to rebind them when the DOM is

-When an event bubbles up to our class's event handler method, we can check
+re-created.

-exactly what was clicked.
-Each event handler method will receive an `event`
+Each event handler method will receive the plain old Javascript `event` object.
-object which contains a `target` property, that will be the exact element
+This object contains a `target` property, the exact element that was clicked.
-that was clicked.
-The `path` property is an array of elements containing the
+The `path` property is an array of elements containing the exact hierarchy.
-exact hierarchy.
-This is all plain old Javascript.

 There are some helpful native DOM APIs for testing properties of an element.
 [`Element.matches()`][6] tests if an element matches a selector, and